• Recipes

 • Preheat the oven to 180 Fan / 200C / 392 Fahrenheit / Gas 6.

-• Flour the work surface, and divide your pastry into 2 pieces.
-Roll out one half of the pastry into a piece large enough to cover the base of your pie dish.
+• Dust your work surface with some flour and divide your pastry into 2 pieces.
+Also dust the rolling pin with some flour and roll out one half of the pastry into a piece large enough to cover the base of your pie dish.

 325 grams puff pastry